Dr James Ash

 - Telephone: 0191 208 5804

 Newcastle Upon Tyne

 BA(hons) - Royal Holloway, University of London

 James is a social scientist working at the intersections of media, cultural studies and human geography.
 James' research interests revolve around the cultures, economies and politics of digital interfaces.
 James is currently exploring these themes in relation to digital credit and debt, as primary investigator on an ESRC funded research project entitled: 'Digital Interfaces and Debt: understanding mediated decision making processes in high cost short term credit products' (£202,657 2016-2018).
 Previously he has examined the design and use of videogame interfaces through an ESRC funded PhD studentship (£65,000 2004-2008), which culminated in a monograph entitled 'The Interface Envelope: Gaming, Technology, Power' (Bloomsbury 2015).
-In the past five years he has published seventeen articles and book chapters in world leading academic journals and edited collections on interfaces, technology and games design.
+His next book 'Phase Media: Space, Time and the Politics of Smart Objects' is due to be published by Bloomsbury in 2017.
+Beyond these texts, James has also published a number of articles and book chapters in academic journals and edited collections on interfaces, technology and games design.